- img 3 loading...

 - 30GB of free HDD space

-- A working Vanilla game.
+- A working Vanilla (without any mods) game.
 Preferably with ENGLISH language.
 Many mods are designed to work with the english version of the game.
-You may get some issues (like muted NPCs, but there are some ways to fix that though) in you are using a different language.
+You may get some issues (like muted NPCs, but there are some ways to fix that though) if you are using a different language.

 You can watch this great video by GamerPoets about the installation and settings of Oblivion.